-Further, please do not use such devices to send messages, browse the internet, use social media, or play games during class.
-You have lots of time to do that outside of class; for the time we are together, let's all devote ourselves to the consideration of these fascinating philosophical questions!
+Further, please do not use such devices to send messages, use social media, or play games during class.
+It is disrespectful to me and your classmates.
+You have lots of time to do that outside of class, so for the time we are together, let's all devote ourselves to the consideration of these fascinating philosophical questions!